bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

     Render: renders to the webpage what has been specified.

 3. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.
+    A stateful component has a state attribute which can be changes during its life cycle whereas a presentational component is stateless and thus simply just renders some HTML.